wyuan1704/google-cloud-cpp/google/cloud/sqladmin/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud SQL Admin API][cloud-service-docs], a service to API for Cloud SQL database instance management
+This directory contains an idiomatic C++ client library for the [Cloud SQL Admin API][cloud-service-docs], a service for Cloud SQL database instance management.

 This library is **experimental**.
 Its APIs are subject to change without notice.